azamuddin/react-redux-simple-calculator/README.md

 # redux-react-starterpack
-A starter for redux react starterpack ok
+A starter for redux react with es2015, webpack